Fusionaimcp4/localboxs/public/system_messages/n8n_System_Message_sost-work-492bf510.md

 ## User Journey
 - **Typical flow:**
-  1. Employers post job details.
+  1. Employers post a job with detailed requirements.
-  2. Freelancers submit proposals.
+  2. Freelancers submit proposals based on the job listing.
   3. Employers review proposals and hire freelancers.
-  4. Collaboration occurs through the platform.
+  4. Collaboration occurs through the platform's dashboard.
-  5. Payment is made upon project completion.
+  5. Payment is made only for authorized work.
 - **Examples:**
-  1. An employer in the U.S. posts a job for graphic design, receives proposals, and hires a freelancer from India.
+  1. An employer in the U.S. posts a job for online class help, receives proposals, and hires a freelancer.
-  2. A freelancer in Ethiopia offers programming services and gets hired by a client in Canada.
+  2. A freelancer in Ethiopia offers engineering services and gets hired by a client from Canada.

 ## Operations & Processes
-- **Onboarding:** Users can sign up for free and choose to join as freelancers or clients.
+- **Onboarding:** Users can sign up for free to access the marketplace.
 - **Support:** Unknown
-- **Billing:** Payments are made through the Bitcoin Lightning Wallet, only for authorized work.
+- **Billing:** Payments are made through the Bitcoin Lightning Wallet for authorized work only.

 ## Governance & Security
 - **Auth:** User accounts with sign-in and password recovery options.